seanebones-lang/mars/PRODUCTION_READINESS_INPUT.md

 5. Pass security audit
 6. Pass compliance audit
 7. Have complete monitoring and alerting
-8. Have disaster recovery plan
+8. Have disaster recohighly plan
 9. Have documented operational procedures
 10. Support live paying customers with zero tolerance for failure